nicklazarenko/async-console-game/README.md

 # Usage

 Install the released package and run `spaceship-game`.
-Or simply launch `game/engine.py` with `python3`.
+Or simply `make run`.